backand/backand-ionic-social/README.md

     ionic serve

-In order to run the app on another platform (Android/iOS):
+The app should now be available in your browser.
+To run the app on another platform (Android/iOS), use the following commands:

     cordova platform add <platform>
     ionic run <platform>

-## Main Functioality
+## Main Functionality

+The application comes with a full server-side app in Backand, ready to go.
+It also provides full CRUD functionality via a RESTful API for each object.
+It also demonstrates the two primary authentication methods that we offer:

-* Sign up to application and add new users with Signup tab.
+* Backand User Management - You can register and authenticate new users in the Signup tab

-* Sign up with all leads social app, Facebook, Google+ and Gitub.

-Enjoy your mobile application, with backand at server side and full CRUD commands to server.
+* Social Media Authentication - You can use leading social media applications (such as Facebook, Google, and GitHub) to register and authenticate your users

 ## Setting up your own realtime Backand application

+While the basic app is useful for demonstration purposes, your app will most likely need a custom and more complex data model.
+Follow these easy steps to create a new Backand application and connect it to your app code:

-1 - Want to customize data model or change authorization? create a free personal application at [backand.com](https://www.backand.com/apps/#/sign_up)
+1 - Sign up for a free account at [backand.com](https://www.backand.com/apps/#/sign_up) and create a new application in the dashboard

-2 - Use following model (or just keep the default Model):
+2 - Navigate to the Model tab, and access the JSON Schema Editor (Objects -> Model -> Model JSON).
+Paste the following JSON into the provided dialog (or leave it as-is - the starter app is built using the default data model):

     [
       {